Maricode-40/improved-panda-game-reload/README.md

 Variables for player, obstacle, goal, score, game speed

-A jump function that makes the panda jump with requestAnimationFrame (rAF).
 A loop that moves the spour water across the screen.
+The loop:  * Moves the obstacle * Checks collisions * updates score/game state.

 👩🏽‍💻 Capturing Events.